 Mostly for ski shops — but available to all skiers — this is an optional bench-mounted fixture that assists with the functional inspection of lateral heel release**.
 Please see all 3 photos, below.
 Ski tuning bench not included.

 This fixture helps to verify the function of the complete ski-boot-binding system during the unique lateral heel release function of Howell SkiBindings.

-Howell Test Fixture rigidly secures ski boots for calibration of the lateral heel release.
-The only other elements needed to calibrate lateral heel release as specified by Howell SkiBindings is a tape-measure (not included); a pre-existing, properly-calibrated, lateral toe release setting; and Howell SkiBindings specifications for the special operating-range of the lateral heel release.
-Instructions included.
+Howell Lateral Heel Test Fixture rigidly secures ski boots for calibration of the lateral heel release.
+The only other elements needed to calibrate lateral heel release as specified by Howell SkiBindings is a tape-measure (not included); a pre-existing, properly-calibrated, lateral toe release setting; and Howell SkiBindings specifications for the special operating-range of the lateral heel release (included).

-Howell Test Fixture is 1-piece stainless steel with a fully-integrated stainless steel 'foot'.
-Includes stainless-steel sailing hardware and high-tech sailing lines to rigidly secure any ski boot, alpine, AT, Tele.
+Howell Lateral Heel Test Fixture is one-piece solid stainless steel with a fully-integrated stainless steel 'foot'.
+Includes stainless-steel sailing hardware and high-tech sailing lines to rigidly-secure any ski boot — alpine, AT, Tele.
 Stainless steel bolts to mount the fixture to a sturdy bench are included.

 Lifetime Limited Warranty.